Who We Are:

 - Starting in spring 2014, Ebony Road Players partnered with Aquinas College's Office of Diversity and Inclusion and the Jane Hibbard Idema Women's Studies Center to produce staged readings of Ntozake Shange's For Colored Girls Who Have Considered Suicide When The Rainbow is Enuf, Tracey Scott Wilson's The Story, Jeff Stetson's The Meeting, and Emily Mann's Having Our Say

-- The Meeting was performed again in February 2015 at The Link and through a partnership with Calvin College's Office of Multicultural Affairs
+- The Meeting was performed again in February 2015 through a partnership with Calvin College's Office of Multicultural Affairs

 - Ebony Road Players invited Black Lives Matter of Grand Rapids founder, Anita Moore, to lead audience discussions after the February performances of The Meeting